 Canadian tenor Frédéric Antoun made his Royal Opera debut in the 2013/14 Season as Tonio (La Fille du régiment).
 In the 2016/17 Season he returns to sing Raúl (The Exterminating Angel) and Cassio (Otello).

-Antoun has worked with opera directors including Robert Carsen, Robert Lepage and Laurent Pelly.
-He is also active in the oratorio repertory, and has appeared with leading orchestras and ensembles in works including Handel’s Messiah, J.S.
-Bach’s Magnificat and Mozart’s Requiem.
+Antoun is also active in the oratorio repertory, and has appeared with leading orchestras and ensembles in works including Handel’s Messiah, Bach’s Magnificat and Passions and Mozart’s Requiem.